 Support Tips

-Provide comfort for mom and baby
+Provide comfort

 - Talk, sing, and hum to the new baby in a soft, calm voice.
 Use eye contact.